Basic principles of web programming

 Error reporting

-is really a sore spot for the PHP community, endorsed - sadly - by none other than the official PHP manual and thousands of answers on Stack Overflow repeating the same bad practices again and again.
-Which makes even a smallest piece of code unnecessarily elaborate, unsuitable for the production and even potentially dangerous, leaking the sensitive information outside.
+is really a sore spot of PHP community, endorsed by myriads outdated tutorials and answers on Stack Overflow that repeat same bad practices again and again, making even a smallest piece of code unnecessarily elaborate, unsuitable for the production and even potentially dangerous, leaking the sensitive information outside.

 NB.
 There must be a clear distinction between user interaction errors and system errors.